wp-plugins/social-bookmarks/readme.txt

 == Frequently Asked Questions ==

+= My favourite site is not included in Social Bookmarks.= You can [Contact Form](http://www.dountsis.com/about#contact "contact me") with the name of the site and its URL and I will include it in a future release.

 = What is a Site Pack? =

 The Social Bookmarks includes a lot of sites (around 70!) but possibly it missess out the one that you want to have on your site.
 Site Packs are collection of social bookmarking sites that can be added on the Social Bookmarking plugin.